Theory of rheology and aging of protein condensates: Active rheology of aging condensates

 \subsection{Relaxation function of a Maxwell glass}

-We now derive and discuss the linear response of a viscoelastic material described by Eqs.(\ref{eq:ME2}) and (\ref{eq:CE}).
+We now derive and discuss the linear response of a viscoelastic material described by Eqs.(\ref{eq:ME2}) and (\ref{eq:CE}) with a constant elastic modulus $G_0$.
 In order to compare our model with rheology experiments, we solve Eq.(\ref{eq:CE}) for the shear stress

 where

 is the relaxation function and $t= 0$ corresponds to the sample preparation time at which $\sigma(0)= 0$.

 For $\alpha > 1$, the equilibrium steady state $P^\text{eq}_u(t)$ exists and the relaxation function becomes $K(t-t') = G_0\exp\big(- P^\text{eq}_uG_0 /\eta_0 \cdot (t-t')\big)$.
 This is the exponential relaxation with the rate $ P^\text{eq}_uG_0/\eta_0 $, which corresponds to a Maxwell fluid.
 For $0 < \alpha < 1$, no steady state exists, and the relaxation function exhibits glassy behavior.
 In the asymptotic regime, $P_u(t)$ follows Eq.(3), from which we obtain: